section-engineering-education/engineering-education/content/articles/data-access-with-ado-dotnet-in-micro-focus-visual-cobol/index.md

 ### Read the data
 A database connection has been made.

-The data should have been returned when we ran a command for execution of the connection.
+The data should have been returned when we ran the command for execution of the connection.

 How will you know if any data has been returned?